 Artwork should be clear and crisp and easy to read.
 See our artwork specifications for more information.
 Make sure your file is 72 dpi and at least 1024 pixels wide.
 All fliers are resized to 1025 x 1325 pixels and must be in JPEG format.

-If your campaign is rejected, we will give you feedback and make suggestions if there is something you can do to alter your campaign.
+If your campaign is rejected, we may email you and provide feedback and make suggestions if there is something you can change to make your ad meet our quality guidelines.
 These are guidelines and are subject to change at any time.

-Kiosk partners have the right to block any promotion.
-So even if your campaign is approved, it may not appear everywhere you want it to, if that location chooses to remove it.
+Kiosk partners have the right to block any ad.
+So even if your campaign is approved, it may not appear everywhere you want it to, if that location chooses to block it.
 We still ensure you get your impressions, but we can’t guarantee it will show everywhere you select.

 Advertising Best Practices

 Each Digifli screen impression last 11 seconds.
 Use this time to grab the patrons attention and send them to a specified location where they can get more information.
 We suggest your website.